bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 Of course, we can't just use it directly because that would bias the estimate, so that's where importance sampling comes in.

-So all of that just to say that we use the generator's outputs to sample :math:`Z` values from the scaled and shifted Gaussians in order to ultimately compute an estimate for :math:`P(X)`.
+So all of that just to say that we use the encoder's outputs to sample :math:`Z` values from the scaled and shifted Gaussians in order to ultimately compute an estimate for :math:`P(X)`.
 The final equation to estimate the likelihood for a single data point :math:`X` looks something like this: